SlaxXxX/blender-portfolio/README.md

 It now should look like the model is gone, but if you press **A** there should still be 3 **highlighted Vertecies**

-now to edit your toast first press **NUMPAD 7**, or if you don't have a numpad press **The Z Axis** in the top left corner of your viewport
+now to edit your toast first press **NUMPAD 7**, or if you don't have a numpad press **The Z Axis** in the top right corner of your viewport

 ![Select Top View](Images/top_view.png)